-If you have watched the trilogy of Lord of the Rings, the wonderful places in the film such as Minas Tirith, Fangorn Forest, Edoras and Hobbiton are all found in New Zealand and of course the characters are fictional.
+If you have watched the trilogy of Lord of the Rings, the wonderful places in the film such as Minas Tirith, Fangorn Forest, Edoras, and Hobbiton are all found in New Zealand and of course, the characters are fictional.
 No wonder why they chose this place because of its rich agricultural and untouched nature all over the country.

 Waitomo Glowworm Caves

 The glowworms (Arachnocampa_luminosa) are only found exclusively in New Zealand in which they feed on the mushroom-like fungus on the walls of the cave.
 Millions of these luminous insects will marvel your trip in this amazing Waitomo Caves.
-Mother Nature always gives us something to admire in every places on Earth.
+Mother Nature always gives us something to admire in every place on Earth.

 Orakei Korako Geyser land

 In the northern islands in New Zealand, you will get to see the Orakei Korako Geyser land.
 From the name itself, it describes the might of geothermal activities happening in that place every day.
 These geysers eject water with such power due to the extreme heat from under the surface and pressure causing the water to be flying out in the air.

 A folk legend tells of a young boy, Aoraki, being stranded in his tilted canoe on a reef along with his brothers.
 They climbed up on one side of the wreckage and they were frozen by the incoming south wind, thus forming the Southern Alps.
 Because of the magnificent landscape and haven for animals and plants, Mt.
 Cook has been declared a national park in 1953 for protection.

-Flightless small birds called Kiwi, a dinosaur-like lizard named as tuatara, and the annoying mountain parrot named Kea are some of these unique animals that live in the island.
+Flightless small birds called Kiwi, a dinosaur-like lizard named tuatara, and the annoying mountain parrot named Kea are some of these unique animals that live on the island.
 But unfortunately, these one-of-a-kind creatures are marked as endangered due to the endless hunting.
 They are endemic in New Zealand and have unique physical characteristics that make them a wonder.

 Punakaiki Pancake Rock Formation

-With the help of factors such as wind an acid, the delicious looking rocks are now made.
-Found in the Putai Area, just about 30 minute walk from the main highway at Punakaiki, you can have a great day once you get to see this wonderful formations.
+With the help of factors such as wind an acid, the delicious-looking rocks are now made.
+Found in the Putai Area, just about 30-minute walk from the main highway at Punakaiki, you can have a great day once you get to see this wonderful formation.
 No human can create this kind of art but Mother Nature itself.